Sevastienn/ChiralForce-Fibre/README.md

 ## Setting up the environment
 * Install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) (or equivalent) and when finished open Anaconda Prompt
-* Run the following command in the directory containing yaml file replacing word `environment` with (`unix`/`windows`) to install the required packages:
+* Run the following command in the directory containing yaml file replacing word `environment` with (`unix`/`windows`):
   ```
    conda env create -f environment.yaml
   ```
-  this creates an environment called `chiralforce`
+  this command creates an environment called `chiralforce` and installs all the required packages.
 * Now open your favourite IDE (Visual Studio Code, JupyterLab, …)
   * When using anaconda navigator select the environment `chiralforce`
     ![anaconda navigator](figures/anaconda.png)